Last edit: 03/11/2023

 The principle of “Zero Energy”

-In countries like USA, Canada and UK, the Social Laws (equivalent of D.Lgs 81/08 in Italy) require the application of such a technique.
-That makes the application of the Lockout-Tagout methodology in those countries wide spread.
+In countries such as the USA, Canada and the UK, Social Law require the application of this technique.
+This makes the application of Lockout-Tagout very widespread in these countries.

-In Italy, like in many European Countries, the methodology is indicated in Technical standards (that are not mandatory).
-That makes Lockout-Tagout the exception more than the rule.
+In many other European countries this methodology is indicated in the technical regulations (which are not mandatory).
+This makes Lockout-Tagout more of an exception than a rule.

-In that case I have to rely upon the fact that all the movements are stopped thanks to safety loops (Interlocks – Safety logic – Contactors – Actuators) that should be in conformity with EN ISO 13849 or other functional safety standards.
+In this case, the operator must rely on the fact that all movements are stopped by a safety loop (interlocks, safety logic, contactors, actuators) that must comply with EN ISO 13849 or other functional safety standards.

-That is just an example.
-I can use other methods that guarantee a propel level of safety, provided a genuine risk analysis is performed beforehand.
+This is just one example.
+There are other methods that ensure an adequate level of safety, provided a proper risk analysis has been carried out first.

-That Approach is called “Alternative Methods” in Z244.1 Here what is stated in the standard:
+This approach is called ‘alternative methods’ in the Z244.1 standard.
+This is what is stated in the standard:

-That Approach is called “Other measures to prevent unexpected start-up” in ISO 14118.
-Here what is stated in the standard:
+This approach is called ‘Other measures to prevent unexpected start-up’ in the ISO 14118 standard.
+Below is what is stated in the standard.

-– measures taken at level A, B or C of the machine (see Figure 1 [below]) or at mechanical disconnection elements or at movingparts (immobilization), to prevent unintended start commands resulting in an unexpected startup (see 6.3).
+– measures taken at level A, B or C of the machine (see Figure 1) or at mechanical disconnection